ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 should not be possible for clients to request access tokens for arbitrary public keys, since that would allow the client to relay tokens without the need to share its own credentials with others.
-The authorization server therefore should at some point validate that the client can actually use the private key corresponding to the client's public key.
+The authorization server therefore at some point needs to validate that the client can actually use the private key corresponding to the client's public key.